haras-unicorn/aide-ed/src/web/README.md

 # AideEd web

-The web client for AideEd.
+The web server and client for AideEd.